 Process and Timeline

-Once an application is received, Stennis Institute staff will work with the applicant and the local action team to schedule the FI Event.
-The FI Event is typically a two to three day visit that includes:
+Once an application is received, Stennis Institute staff will work with the applicant and the local action team to schedule various FI Events.

 The summary of the First Impressions team visit will include: